tbenade/wercker-devcenter/source/articles/boxes/chef.md

 ### Setting up your cookbooks

-For Chef provisiong we use Berkshelf, a cookbook dependency management tool.
+For Chef provisioning we use [Berkshelf](http://berkshelf.com/), a cookbook dependency management tool.
 We create a file called `Berksfile` that declares our cookbook dependencies:

 ``` ruby